rsksmart/devportal-1.0/rif/identity/ssi/specs/did-auth.md

 It is designed to:

 1. Register users by requesting them to share specific information that can be verified - this information can be used in business logic to grant or deny access
-2. Allow the user to opt-in to share their information - it is a user-centric protocol, the user decides wether to share the information or not
+2. Allow the user to opt-in to share their information - it is a user-centric protocol, the user decides whether to share the information or not
 3. Authenticate a user by proving they control a specific DID
 4. Provide an _access token_ to the user that can be reused over time - wallet systems usually request user action to sign messages.
 Lowering this actions improves the user experience.
 Enabling reusing access token reduces the amount of signatures required.